 \begin{enumerate}

-\item One \emph{quantitative} difference is that while our attacker Eve also computes a distribution $\cD$ of possible executions of Alice and Bob conditioned on her knowledge, she does \emph{not} sample from $\cD$ full executions and then ask the arising queries.
-Rather, she computes whether there is any \emph{heavy query}--- a string $q\in\bits^*$ that has probability more than, say, $1/(100n)$ of being queried in $\cD$--- and makes only such heavy queries.
-Intuitively, since Alice and Bob make at most $2n$ queries, the total number of heavy queries (and hence the query complexity of Eve) is bounded by $O(n^2)$.
-The actual analysis is more involved since the distribution $\cD$ keeps changing as Eve learns more information through the messages she observes and query answers she receives.
-We omit the details in this high-level overview.
+\item One \emph{quantitative} difference is that while our attacker Eve also computes a distribution $\cD$ of possible executions of Alice and Bob conditioned on her knowledge, she does \emph{not} sample full executions from $\cD$; rather, she computes whether there is any query $q\in\bits^*$ that has probability more than, say, $1/(100n)$ of being in $\cD$ and makes only such \emph{heavy} queries.

+Intuitively, since Alice and Bob make at most $2n$ queries, the total expected number of heavy queries (and hence the query complexity of Eve) is bounded by $O(n^2)$.
+The actual analysis is more involved since the distribution $\cD$ keeps changing as Eve learns more information through the messages she observes and oracle answers she receives.

-\item The \emph{qualitative} difference between the two attackers is that we do not consider the same distribution $\cD$ that was considered by \cite{ImpagliazzoRu89}.
-Their attacker to some extent ``pretended'' that the conditional distributions of Alice and Bob are independent from one another, and hence when trying to guess Bob's queries, only sampled consistent executions of Bob.
-In contrast, we define our distribution $\cD$ to be the \emph{real} distribution of Alice and Bob, where there could be dependencies between them.
-Thus to sample from our distribution $\cD$ one would need to sample a \emph{pair} of executions of Alice and Bob (random tapes and oracle answers) that are \emph{jointly consistent}.
-Another (less important) point is that the distribution $\cD$ computed by Eve at each point in time will be conditioned not only on Eve's knowledge so far, but also on the event that she has not failed until this point.
+\item The \emph{qualitative} difference is that here we do not consider the same distribution $\cD$ that was considered by~\cite{ImpagliazzoRu89}.
+Their attacker to some extent ``pretended'' that the conditional distributions of Alice and Bob are independent from one another and only considered one party in each round.
+In contrast, we define our distribution $\cD$ to be the \emph{joint} distribution of Alice and Bob, where there could be dependencies between them.
+Thus, to sample from our distribution $\cD$ one would need to sample a \emph{pair} of executions of Alice and Bob (random tapes and oracle answers) that are \emph{consistent} with one another and Eve's current knowledge.

 \end{enumerate}